thetaboard-org/tns-resolver/README.md

 const addresses = ['0x123...', '0x456...'];
 const domainNames = await getDomainNames(addresses);
 console.log(domainNames);
-/* will return an object where the key is the address and the value is the domain name or am empty string if no domain name is assigned on this address i.e. will log { "0x123...": "domainname.theta", "0x456...": "" } */
+/* will return an object where the key is the address the value is the domain name or an empty string if no domain name is assigned on this address i.e. will log { "0x123...": "domainname.theta", "0x456...": "" } */
 ```

 ### Get address from a domain name